All Episodes

 So if you come across this story, don't think it's happening tomorrow.

-Republican National Committee say that the nominee will be completely decided by April.
+And many of the experts, including Reince Priebus, Republican National Committee say that the nominee will be completely decided by April.

-So Hillary Clinton in the New York Post today is blaming the vast right wing conspiracy for her email woes.
+So Hillary Clinton in the New York Post today is blaming the vast right-wing conspiracy for her email woes.

-The vast right wing conspiracy has its anti-Clinton tentacles all the way into the Obama administration.
+The vast right-wing conspiracy has its anti-Clinton tentacles all the way into the Obama administration.

 That's the new excuse from Hillary's team on why this email mess keeps getting worse.